isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution613.md

 ---
-title: MEVO DMS 8.3 - MEVO Merchandising (5 Users Bundle)
+title: SAP Business One SQL & HANA Version 9.3 PL6/10.0 - Package (1 License)
 permalink: /productivity-solutions-grant/solutionrepo/solution613
 ---

 ### Description

-A specialized solution for wholesalers to optimize their order fulfilment to customers in both Lower and Upper Trade.
-The solution helps wholesalers streamline the process from customers' order taking (for both Lower and Upper Trade) to delivery.
+SAP Business One is an ERP solution with built-in advanced analytical processing capabilities that includes predictive and graph analysis for the business users.
+With the SAP HANA data platform where both transactions and analytics are processed in memory, large volumes of data is able to be analyzed in real time and with speed.
+MPS Solutions is offering Accounting, Inventory, CRM & Sales Management on the SAP Business One platform, enhanced with Peppol E-Invoice integration.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/MEVO_20200130_Annex_3_20200625145056_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_MPS_Solutions_20200045_Annex_3_CR_wef_23_July_2020_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria